bernergo/meetups/2025-03-27/README.md

 ## Compiling CGO with Zig – John Hutchison & Johannes Karl

-Ligtning talk on how you can use the Zig C and C++ comilation features to more easily cross compile projects using CGO.
+Lightning talk on how you can use the Zig C and C++ compilation features to more easily cross compile projects using CGO.

 Links: [Slides](cgo-with-zig.pdf)
 Speakers: